SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Additional hotel recommendations around Union Square

-Christmas Tree in Union Square
+Annual Events in Union Square

 Union Square San Francisco hosts a variety of events throughout the year.
 These are just some of the biggest and most popular ones that take place right in the main square.

-Christmas Tree Lighting Ceremony
+Christmas Tree Lighting

 Bill Graham Union Square Menorah Lighting

-Every year, you will find a huge menorah on the square.
-All eight candles are lit according to that year's calendar.
 This event also features a Bill Graham Menorah Day, usually on the same day as the lighting of one of the candles.

 Santa Con

-More on Santa Con.
+>> More on Santa Con

-Find more events throughout SF each month.
+Click the links below to find more events throughout SF each month.

 January